 PRO-BONO VOLUNTEER OPPORTUNITIES

 Through this partnership, NAPFA members provide one-on-one pro-bono financial planning to disabled veterans who recently were gifted a home from Building Homes for Heroes.
-Many are first-time homeowners and need a financial plan to ensure they maintain the property and pay the property taxes.
+Many recipients are first-time homeowners and need a financial plan to ensure they can afford to maintain the property and pay the property taxes.

 An Impact Story of Veteran and Advisor:

-The impact and results of a veteran-advisor pairing under the Building Homes for Heroes and NCEF partnership is inspiring as we see below with Army Sergeant Jorge Sepulveda and NAPFA member, Holly Donaldson, CFP® providing pro-bono advising.
+The impact of a veteran and NAPFA advisor pairing is inspiring for both, as we see with Army Sergeant Jorge Sepulveda and NAPFA member, Holly Donaldson, CFP®.

-“My basic ability to coach this veteran through saving, spending and now investing is all they really needed to give them confidence.
+“My basic ability to coach Mr. Sepulveda through saving, spending and now investing is all they really needed to give them confidence.
 The fact that I played a little part in that is very satisfying.”
 Holly Donaldson, CFP® NAPFA Member

 2019 Impact with Building Homes for Heroes